 "You must miss it, the sun I mean, after Phoenix."
 Christ, I'm stalling like a five year old who has to admit to stealing cookies out of the cookie jar.

 "Not so much, really.
 I've gotten used to it I guess."
 She smiles.
 I can see she's in a good mood, and it doesn't take much to know why.
-Edward's been gone for the last few days on some hiking trip with his family but he's due home sometime tonight, and she's got that look about her.
-The one that tells me she can hardly wait to see him.
-The one that tells me she won't really relax or even breathe right until he's here.
-The one that tells me this whole stupid plan I've schemed up for tonight has about as much of a chance at being successful, as me winning the damn lottery.
+Edward's been gone for the last few days on some hiking trip with his family, but he's due home sometime tonight, and she's got that look about her.
+The one that tells me she won't relax or even breathe right until he's here.
+That also tells me this whole stupid plan I've schemed up for tonight has about as much of a chance at being successful as me winning the damn lottery.

 "What do you want for dinner?"
 She moves farther into the kitchen and spots the steaks on the counter.
 "Oh, steak."
 She wrinkles her nose slightly, but gamely begins unwrapping them anyway.
 She's never been a big meat eater.